umvirt/lfsautobuilder/README.md

 Download *wget-list* & *md5sums* files from LFS site and put in "src/books" directory

-You can download sorce code packages manually or by runing *downloadsrc*:
+You can download sorce code packages manually or by runing downloader script *downloadsrc*:

     ./downoadsrc

 In some cases problems with packages availability can take place.

+In such case edit "config/downloaderconfig.sh" file.

 ### Placing already downloaded source code packages